Ike & Tina Turner: 1966–1969: Career development

 Eager to produce Tina, Phil Spector negotiated a deal with Ike and Tina's manager Bob Krasnow, who was head of Loma Records.
 Spector offered $20,000 to release them from their contract and for creative control over his sessions with Tina.
 After their release from Loma, they signed to Spector's Philles Records label.
 On March 7, 1966, Tina began recording the Phil Spector/Ellie Greenwich/Jeff Barry composition "River Deep – Mountain High" at Gold Star Studios in Hollywood.
 The single failed to chart successfully in the United States, reaching No. 88 on the Hot 100.
 The disappointing chart performance caused the album, River Deep – Mountain High, to be shelved in America where it wasn't released until 1969.
 However, in Britain, the song became a hit, reaching No. 3 on the UK charts.
 It also reached No. 1 on Los 40 Principales in Spain.
 Due to popular demand, Spector released the album in the UK on London Records in September 1966 with liner notes written by Decca's promotion man Tony Hall.
 Hall included a quote from Spector stating, "We can only assume that England is more appreciative of talent and exciting music than the U.S.".

 Following their chart success in Britain, they toured with the Rolling Stones as an opening act on their 1966 UK Tour.
 The successful 12-date tour began at the Royal Albert Hall on September 23 and concluded on October 9 at the Gaumont Theatre.
 After the tour, the Turners performed at California Ballroom and toured Britain's club circuit to receptive crowds at Tiles, Ricky-Tick and the Mojo Club.
+To take advantage of the excitement around their performances, the single "A Love Like Yours" was hastily released in the United Kingdom and reached No. 16 on the UK charts.

-When they returned to the US, they were involved in a serious bus accident while on the road in Wichita, Kansas.
+When the revue returned to the US, they were involved in a serious bus accident while on the road in Wichita, Kansas.
 A few band members were hospitalized, so Turner recruited members from St. Louis to continue the tour.
 By 1967, the revue started to book bigger venues in the United States.
 They performed a series of "exclusive deals" during this period, to help increase their finances.
 As their careers were rising, their personal relationship was deteriorating and Tina attempted suicide before a show in 1968.